Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the purpose: 'Send a text prompt to a Grok model and return its reply.'
-Differentiates from siblings like chat_with_files and chat_with_vision by specifying it's for text-only interaction.
+The description clearly states 'Send a text prompt to a Grok model and return its reply,' specifying the verb (send) and resource (Grok model).
+It distinguishes itself from sibling tools like chat_with_files and chat_with_vision by focusing solely on text prompts with session replay.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.